manojvemuru941/Transformers-faceoff/README.md

 Class Names : AppDBService<br />
 Database layer on top of a SQLite database that takes care of mundane tasks that you used to handle with a helper class.
 The Room database uses the DAO to issue queries to the SQLite database based on functions called.

-## Model
+## Repository
-Class Names : Model<br />
+Class Names : TransformersRepository<br />
-A class that you create for managing multiple data sources.
-In addition to a Room database, the Model could manage remote data sources such as a web server.
+A class that you create for managing multiple data sources. the TransformersRepository could manage remote data sources such as a web server.

 ## ViewModel
 Class Names : MainViewModel, DetailViewModel<br />